Actindo-AG/Documentation/DatabaseAndReporting/Integration/05_ManageUserRights.md

 - **Interactive MySQL console**
     The user can execute any query in MySQL interactive console.
 Bear in mind that this gives the user access, and even write access, to all available data.

+    Additionally, access rights must be granted for the individual queries.
+By default, all access rights are denied to users with no administrator rights.

     [comment]: <> (Stimmt das so?
-Check mit Julian: InfluxDB, Interactive MySQL console.)
+Check mit Julian: InfluxDB, Interactive MySQL console, Execute individual queries.)

-The user rights for all modules and plugins installed in the Core1 are managed centrally in the *Settings* module.
-For detailed information on managing the user rights, see the *Settings* module documentation.

-[comment]: <> (Link hinzufügen, wenn verfügbar)

 #### Prerequisites